cnguy/gopherjs-frappe-charts/README.md

 Make sure you also have the [necessary JS files](https://github.com/frappe/charts#installation).

-Currently, this API supports frappe-chart version 0.0.3.
+Currently, this API supports frappe/charts@0.0.7 (maybe 0.0.8 too, since it seems that they didn't change the API in that version).

 Dependencies will be managed via [dep](https://github.com/golang/dep) in the future.